YugenExperience/CapStoneProject/index.md

 	ride_length_hmmss,
 	day_of_week
 	)
-FROM        --This is a local folder structure.
+FROM        --This is a local folder structure
 	'C:\Users\Public\Documents\postgresql\202008-divvy-tripdata.csv'
-DELIMITER
+DELIMITER   --Each file was from a different month
 	','
 CSV
 	HEADER;